-The Property Data Report is produced by the Property Industry Alliance annually, and sets out key facts about commercial property, a sector that makes up a significant part of the UK economy.
+The Property Data Report sets out key facts about commercial property, a sector that makes up a significant part of the UK economy.
+It was produced by the PIA between 2009 and 2017.

-The PIA is undertaking a major review of the Property Data Report methodology and available data sources.
+The PIA is currently undertaking a review of the Property Data Report methodology and available data sources.
 The Property Data report is therefore not currently being published.
 We apologise for any inconvenience this may cause.
-Further announcements will be made soon.

 PROPERTY DATA REPORT 2017